kimdcottrell/wordpress-localdev-template/README.md

-# A Localdev: WordPress 6, PHP 8, MySQL/MariaDB, Composer, WP CLI
+# A Localdev: WordPress 6, PHP 8, MySQL/MariaDB, Composer, WP CLI, & WP-Scripts

 Why does this exist?